2021 rank: 38

-Making its first appearance on this list is Denver’s largest neighborhood (by population), and the farthest east.
-Keep going past Gateway/Green Valley Ranch and you’ll find yourself at Denver International Airport.
-Families, in particular, are attracted to the neighborhood’s suburbia-lite vibes, safe streets, and the 21—count ’em—schools within its boundaries.
-Homes are primarily new(ish) builds, and they remain among the most affordable in town—certainly, on this list—averaging below $475,000.
-Another perk to living here: easy access to plenty of green space, including a public golf course, skate park, and, nearby, Rocky Mountain Arsenal National Wildlife Refuge.
+Commuting is a breeze thanks to the surrounding highways and light rail.
+Families, in particular, are attracted to Gateway/Green Valley Ranch’s suburbia-lite vibes, safe streets, and the 21—count ’em—schools within its boundaries.
+Homes are primarily new(ish) builds from the early 2000s, and they remain among the most affordable in town—certainly, on this list—averaging less than $525,000.
+Another perk to living here: easy access to plenty of open space, including a public golf course, skate park, and, nearby, Rocky Mountain Arsenal National Wildlife Refuge.

 Neighborhood Rankings